anbox-cloud/discourse-docs/explanation/applications.md

 <a name="bootstrap"></a>
 ### Bootstrap process

-Whenever [creating an application](https://discourse.ubuntu.com/t/create-an-application/24198) either from a directory or a tarball, AMS will perform a bootstrap process, which builds the application and synchronises it across all LXD nodes in the cluster.
+When [creating an application](https://discourse.ubuntu.com/t/create-an-application/24198) either from a directory or a tarball, AMS will perform a bootstrap process, which builds the application and synchronises it across all LXD nodes in the cluster.
 There are major benefits the bootstrap process provides:

   * It enables AMS to launch a container for an application without installing the APK every time.
   * It dramatically speeds up the startup time of a regular container.

 Furthermore, an application is synchronised within the LXD cluster, which enables AMS to continue to work when nodes are being removed from the cluster through [scaling down](https://discourse.ubuntu.com/t/scale-down-a-lxd-cluster/24323) or lost from the cluster unexpectedly.

-A temporary base container will be created and used for the bootstrapping during the application creation.
+A temporary base container is created and used for the bootstrapping during the application creation.
 For example, you might see the following output for `amc ls` right after creating an application:

 ```bash
 +----------------------+-------------+------+----------+------+---------------+-----------+